ShagunSharma016/Meta-Ads-Performance-Dashboard/README.md

 ### 💡 What I Learned
 - Analytics is about **understanding behavior, not just numbers**.
 - Marketing data connects metrics to real business outcomes.
-- Every dataset teaches something — this one taught me **data storytelling + marketing intelligence**.
+- Every dataset teaches something, this one taught me **data storytelling + marketing intelligence**.

 ---